aochagavia/tic-tac-toe-lean/README.md

 - If the game is in-progress, there are no winning configurations on the board (i.e. no line of three similar marks)
 - If the game has a winner, only that player has a winning board configuration
-- If the game ended in a draw, the board is full and there are there are no winning configurations on it
+- If the game ended in a draw, the board is full and there are no winning configurations on it

 Note: the proofs that don't reference a specific theorem are proven by `makeMovePreservesWellFormedness`, which ensures a board is always well-formed.
 See also